microsoft/vstest/.github/PULL_REQUEST_TEMPLATE.md

 Kindly link any related issues.
 E.g. Fixes #xyz.

-- [ ] I have ensure that there a previously discussed and approved issue.
+- [ ] I have ensured that there is a previously discussed and approved issue.